 Student: But we don’t have enough ones?

-Listen to student’s answers and don’t correct until hopefully, a student realises they will need to trade 1 ten in for 10 ones.
+Listen to student’s answers and don’t correct them until hopefully, a student realises they will need to trade 1 ten in for 10 ones.
 Once this discovery has been made everyone trades 1 ten in for 10 ones.

 Teacher: How many tens do we have now?
 2 tens